loop0/harpoon/README.md

 Harpoon is a simple Go program that listens for GitHub hooks like `push` on specific git repository `refs` and execute a defined command when it occurs.

-It can all be configured in a TOML configuration file.
+It can be configured in a TOML configuration file.

 That's nothing fancy, just didn't want to install the whole nodejs + npm or Apache + PHP just for this.